Looking for Web Link Spam

 In a link farm, all of the pages pointing to the central page will have shallow importance scores (or PageRanks).
 Authentically important pages will be more likely to have links from some high-ranked pages pointing to them in addition to links from low-ranked pages.

-Clique Attacks – Another type of link spam is the clique attack, or webring, which is a set of pages that predominantly point at each other to present a false appearance of authority or importance.
+Web Link Spam – Clique Attacks – Another type of Web link spam is the clique attack, or webring, which is a set of pages that predominantly point at each other to present a false appearance of authority or importance.

 The pages in this kind of clique attack, or webring, don’t link much outside of the other pages in the ring, and their links to each other might cause each site to appear higher in search results if the search engine considers the links from the webring.
 Many of these will tend to not link out to other pages outside of the webring, like authentically important pages might.

-When pages that are likely to be spam links have been located, Google takes action to account for the “artificially inflated importance” of those pages under this patent.
+When pages that are likely to be spam links have been located, Google accounts for the “artificially inflated importance” of those pages under this patent.

 As a first step, a human review or another algorithm might be used to examine whether or not those pages are used as a link spam scheme.